Discover Your Fire

 - South Asians: Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka.
 Ethnic groups include Sindhi, Gujarati, Punjabi, Tamil, and many others.

 - West Asians: This can be a contested term, as many people from the region do not self-identify as such.
-West Asia is typically referred to as the Middle East, and geographically includes the countries of Bahrain, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, Turkey (straddles Europe and Asia) United Arab Emirates and Yemen.
-(EDITOR: We have added this region in 2022, especially since Georgia State's Persian Student Association is co-sponsoring an event among this year's APIDA activities with the celebration of Nowruz1.)
+West Asia is typically referred to as the Middle East, and geographically includes the countries of Bahrain, Iran1, Iraq, Israel, Jordan, Kuwait, Lebanon, Oman, Palestine, Qatar, Saudi Arabia, Syria, Turkey (straddles Europe and Asia) United Arab Emirates and Yemen.

 Please note that event listings are subject to change, and new events may be added below.

-If you'd like to add an event, please use the "SUBMIT YOUR EVENT" button above.
+If you'd like to add an event, please use the "SHARE YOUR EVENT" button.

 Asian/Asian American Faculty Identity Group (AAAFIG)